 (6) standards for the granting of exemptions under section 7002 of this title.
 (Added 1987, No. 86, § 1; amended 1993, No. 118 (Adj.
 Sess.), § 3.)

 § 7004.
 Notice of excavation activities

-(a) No person or company shall engage in excavation activities, except in an emergency situation as defined by the Board, without premarking the proposed area of excavation activities and giving notice as required by this section.
+(a) No person or company shall engage in excavation activities, except in an emergency situation as defined by the Commission, without premarking the proposed area of excavation activities and giving notice as required by this section.

 (b) At least 48 hours, excluding Saturdays, Sundays, and legal holidays, but not more than 30 days before commencing excavation activities, each person required to give notice of excavation activities shall notify the System referred to in section 7002 of this title.
 Such notice shall set forth a reasonably accurate and readily identifiable description of the geographical location of the proposed excavation activities.

 (c) Notice to the System may be in writing or by telephone.
 For purposes of this section, the System shall provide a toll-free telephone number.